alexandrnikitin/blog/_posts/2015-11-21-howto-check-jit-inlining.md

 }
 ```

+Do you want to have more sophisticated analysis?
+Take a look at [Microsoft TraceEvent Library][nuget-traceevent].
+You can find [the samples and docs on github][github-traceevent].

 #### Entertainment

-  A story about JIT-x86 inlining and starg [on Andrey Akinshin's blog][story]
+"A story about JIT-x86 inlining and starg" [on Andrey Akinshin's blog][story]

   [msdn-jitevents]: https://msdn.microsoft.com/library/ff356158(v=vs.100).aspx